 Hands-on GI-Lab

-Following the success of the freshly introduced Hands-on GI-Lab sessions in 2023, the Scientific Programme Committee decided to continue this format for CIRSE 2024.
-These interactive “ask the expert” sessions consist of demonstrations of common GI procedures and their devices.
-Four hands-on stations will cover percutaneous drainage & biopsy, biliary drainage, biliary intervention, and radiologic gastrostomy using phantoms.
-Experienced tutors will outline key concepts of each procedure and stimulate discussion around best practice driven by the training needs of the delegates.
-The informal setting allows free discussion of any aspects of the procedures and gives ample opportunity to ask questions from any level of training.
+The hands-on GI-Lab sessions are interactive ‘ask the expert’ sessions that consist of demonstrations of common GI procedures and their devices.
+Four hands-on stations will cover percutaneous drainage and biopsy, biliary drainage, biliary intervention, and radiologic gastrostomy using phantoms.
+Experts will outline key concepts of each procedure and encourage discussion around best practices, guided by the training needs of the delegates.
+The informal setting allows for open discussion of all aspects of the procedures and provides ample opportunity to ask questions at any level of training.
 “There are no silly questions, only poor explanations.”

 Learning objectives: